mojothemonkey2/TCL_Guide/README.md

   And then similarly disable ATV launcher to leave Projectivy as the default.
 * There also exist launcher manager apps to flip between launcher via the UI.
 But I have not tried. \

-# Software Updates
+# Firmware Updates
 TCL do not seem to be running any updates over the internet, at least in my region (UK). \
-Instead, they offer a support service, where you can download firmware updates, and apply these manually via USB stick.
+But there is an XDA community run service, where you can download firmware updates, and apply these manually via USB stick.

 Firmware files will always be .zip, but there are two distinct formats:
 * OTA - update in place, keeping existing apps.